Buddhism and violence: India

 Ashokavadana (a text from 3rd cent CE) states that there was a mass killing of Ajivikas for drawing a figure of the Buddha bowing down to the Nataputta by Emperor Ashoka in which around 18,000 Ajivikas were killed.
 However this account is controversial.
 According to K. T. S. Sarao and Benimadhab Barua, stories of persecutions of rival sects by Ashoka appear to be a clear fabrication arising out of sectarian propaganda.
 At that time, the custom of representing Buddha in human form had not started, and the text conflates Nirgranthas and Ajivikas.

 Sri Lanka

 Buddhism in Sri Lanka has a unique history and has played an important role in the shaping of Sinhalese nationalist identity.
-Consequently, politicized Buddhism has contributed to ethnic tensions and protracted social conflict in the island between the majority Sinhalese Buddhist population and other minorities, especially the Tamils.
+Consequently, politicized Buddhism has contributed to ethnic tensions and protracted social conflict in the island between the majority Sinhalese Buddhist population and other minorities, especially the Tamils and Sri Lankan Muslims.